Los Osos, California: Sewer system

 In October 2005, the LOCSD defaulted on a low interest State Revolving Fund loan.
 The state subsequently refused to disburse additional project funds and demanded immediate repayment of project funds that had dispersed.
 Project contractors filed lawsuits for more than $23 million in costs and lost profits.
 The Central Coast Regional Water Quality Control Board has used its enforcement powers to impose fines against the district in the amount of $6.6 million for violation of the discharge prohibition emanating from three LOCSD-owned sites.
 During February 2006 the Regional Water Quality Control Board, threatened it would begin to issue cease and desist orders to citizens of Los Osos, and may require recipients to pump their septic systems every three years, and to stop using them by 2011.

 On August 25, 2006, the district filed for Chapter 9 bankruptcy protection in federal court.
 While the district had enough money to cover day-to-day needs, it did not have enough money to cover its legal fees and consultant fees.
 This action stayed the legal actions against the district related to money owed.
 Contractor lawsuits and other actions seeking monetary damages or claims against the district will be held in abeyance while the district addresses its financial situation.
 Subsequently, the LOCSD Bankruptcy Plan was approved in 2013.
 All claimants party to the bankruptcy were paid 45 cents on the dollar.
 The LOCSD, as the debtor of the Bankruptcy, was required to raise 2.5 million dollars to pay claimants by selling the LOCSD solid water franchise to the County of SLO.

 Additionally, legislation has been approved by the California legislature that could return control of construction of the wastewater treatment facility to the County of San Luis Obispo but only after a due diligence period and a resolution by the county to accept the project.
 The legislation took the project away from the LOCSD.
 The LOCSD is still providing approximately one half of the town's drinking water, and is in charge of drainage, parks and recreation, street lighting, the contracting of fire, emergency and rescue services as well as solid waste services.
 The bill, AB 2701, was signed by the governor and went into effect January 1, 2007.
 A plan has been approved by the County Board of Supervisors, amended by the County Planning Commission pursuant to some of the objections raised by the community and its Community Advisory Council.
 The California Coastal Commission has denied the county a permit to proceed due to "Substantial Issues" that were cited during an appeals hearing.
 A De-Novo hearing is still pending.
-To date (April 2010) with more than $7 million spent the county has not voted to accept the project.
+As of April 2010 with more than $7 million spent the county has not voted to accept the project.